caewok/fvtt-elevated-vision/README.md

 You can use this [Module JSON link](https://github.com/caewok/fvtt-elevated-vision/releases/latest/download/module.json) to install.
 Requires Foundry v10.

-This Foundry VTT module provides an elevation canvas layer that lets the GM modify elevation values for the scene.
+This Foundry VTT module provides an elevation canvas layer that lets the GM modify terrain elevation values for the scene.
 Elevation maps can be uploaded or downloaded for a scene.
-Tokens and lights are affected by the elevation settings:
-- Tokens that are currently at the height of the terrain ("on the ground") will change elevation if they move to a higher or lower terrain.
+An optional auto-elevation setting adjusts token elevation when tokens are dragged or moved in the scene.

+Token elevation, token vision, and lighting can be affected by terrain elevation, depending on settings.
-- Lights create shadows based on wall height and terrain elevation
+- Lights can create shadows based on wall height and terrain elevation.
-- Token vision affected by wall height and terrain elevation
+- Token vision can be shadowed based on wall height and terrain elevation.
-- Fog of war affected by wall height

-This module relies in part on the [Wall Height](https://foundryvtt.com/packages/wall-height/) module to create shadows whenever a token or light is above a wall with a defined height.
-It also uses the elevation settings for tokens and lights.
+- If auto elevation is enabled, token elevation will be adjusted as tokens are dragged or moved in the scene.
+- The GM can define elevation for overhead tiles and lighting.
+- Overhead tiles with defined elevation are treated as "floors" or "bridges" that affect a token elevation accordingly.

 *This module is still in early development stages.
 Many things are likely to change, including the image download/upload format.*